aseyq/imprs/README.md

 # Assignment for Day 3

 Take the Public Goods Game we used.
 Do the following:
 1- Set the number of rounds to 3

-    2a- Add a Welcome page and add some welcome message to it 2b- Make it visible only on the first page (hint: look at the documentation for `is_displayed`)
+2a- Add a Welcome page and add some welcome messages to it

-    3- Show the contributions of other players in in the group (including or excluding myself)
+2b- Make it visible only on the first page (hint: look at the documentation for `is_displayed`) 3- Show the contributions of other players in the group (including or excluding myself)

-    (Hint:
+    Hint:

-    Path 1: You can create a list of contributions and input it into the template.
+    - Path 1: You can create a list of contributions and input it into the template.
 Then you need to check `vars_for_template` in the documentation.

-    Path 2: You can loop over the players in the group in the template.
+    - Path 2: You can loop over the players in the group in the template.
 Check `{{ for p in group.get_players }}` in the documentation.
 This is the template version of group.get_players().

-    )

 # Requirements on your machine
 - Python 3.8 or higher https://www.python.org/downloads/